basierend auf Bewertungen

 The History of Traditional Chinese Medicine

-Just as thinking in terms of doshas, which should be in balance, is unfamiliar to us in the West in Ayurveda, this also applies to Traditional Chinese Medicine (TCM), in which a disruption in energy flows is understood to be the cause of diseases .
-And when considering the balance or imbalance of the energy flows, not only the organism itself, but also its social environment up to the entire cosmos is explicitly included.
-The life energy "Qi" plays a central role in TCM and has several functions: It protects, nourishes, warms, transports, controls and transforms.
-The Qi is kept in flow by the two life poles Yin and Yang: the white Yang stands for hard, hot, light, male and active, while the black Yin is associated with the characteristics dark, soft, cold, female, passive and calm.
-When the yin and yang of life are in balance, we feel healthy.
-On the other hand, if there is disharmony between these two poles of life, this results in a reduction of Qi.
+Just as in Ayurveda, thinking in terms of doshas, which should be in balance, is unusual for us in the West, this also applies to Traditional Chinese Medicine (TCM), in which a disruption of energy flows is understood to be the cause of illness .
+And when considering the balance or imbalance of energy flows, not only the organism itself, but also its social environment and the entire cosmos are explicitly taken into account.
+The life energy “Qi” plays a central role in TCM and has several functions: it protects, nourishes, warms, transports, controls and transforms.
+The Qi is kept flowing by the two life poles Yin and Yang: the white Yang stands for hard, hot, light, male and active, while the black Yin is assigned the characteristics dark, soft, cold, feminine, passive and calm.
+If the yin and yang of life are in balance, then we feel healthy.
+If, on the other hand, there is disharmony between these two poles of life, this results in a reduction of Qi.

-An old Chinese proverb says "Pain is Qi's cry for free flow".
+An old Chinese proverb says “Pain is the cry of Qi for free flow”.

-People are healthy when Qi can flow unhindered.
-If the flow of energy is disturbed, for example by environmental influences such as cold, heat, drafts, poor nutrition, mental stress or overexertion, health problems can arise.
+A person is healthy when Qi can flow unhindered.
+If the flow of energy is disrupted, for example Environmental influences such as cold, heat, drafts, poor nutrition, mental stress or overexertion can cause health problems.

-What is Qi in TCM, which flows through the meridians as life energy, is the biological digestive fire "Agni" in Ayurveda.
-When Agni is extinguished, man dies.
-If the Agni is strong, in Ayurveda this is synonymous with energy, joie de vivre, strong charisma, clear thinking, healthy body heat and digestion.
+What in TCM is Qi, which flows through the meridians as life energy, in Ayurveda is the biological digestive fire “Agni”.
+If the Agni goes out, the person dies.
+If the Agni is strong, in Ayurveda this is synonymous with energy, joy of life, strong charisma, clear thinking, healthy body heat and digestion.

-In TCM there are no organs, but the various physical and psychological symptoms are associated with organs such as the liver, lungs, kidneys, bladder or large intestine and are described as functional circuits (there are a total of 12 of these functional circuits), e.g. the colon or liver circulation.
-In turn, points, pathways (“meridians”) and body regions are assigned to these functional circuits.
-These imaginary channels, which are called meridians in TCM, have their counterpart in Ayurveda in the so-called "Nadis", which are assumed to have connections to organs and the psyche.
+In TCM there are no organs, but the various physical and psychological symptoms are associated with organs such as the liver, lungs, kidneys, bladder or large intestine and are described as functional circles (there are a total of 12 of these functional circles), for example the colon or liver circulation.
+Points, channels (“meridians”) and body regions are assigned to these functional circles.
+These imaginary channels, which are called meridians in TCM, have their counterpart in Ayurveda in the so-called “Nadis”, which are assumed to have connections to organs and the psyche.

-Contrary to what is often assumed, the meridians do not correspond to the nerve cords according to our Western understanding of the body, but they describe channels in which the Qi flows.
+Contrary to what is often assumed, the meridians do not correspond to the nerve cords according to our western understanding of the body, but rather they describe channels in which the Qi flows.

 TCM - diagnostics

-The two central diagnostic tools in TCM are the pulse diagnosis and tongue diagnostics.
+The two central diagnostic tools in TCM are pulse diagnosis and tongue diagnosis.

-Here too there is a great deal of agreement with Ayurveda, even if there are some clear differences in the execution of these two diagnostic tools.
+Here, too, there is great agreement with Ayurveda, even if there are differences in the implementation of these two diagnostic means, for example.T there are clear differences.

-Pulse diagnostics are primarily used to find out whether the yin or the yan is dominant.
-The index, middle and ring fingers are alternately measured on both sides of the thumb-side artery just above the wrist.
+Pulse diagnostics is primarily used toa to find out whether the Yin or the Yan dominates.
+The measurements are taken alternately on both sides with the index, middle and ring fingers together on the artery on the thumb side just above the wrist.
 The frequency, rhythm, shape of the pulse wave and the flow between the fingers are felt.
-In total, 28 different pulse qualities are distinguished in TCM.
+In total, TCM distinguishes between 28 different pulse qualities.

-The shape, colour, moisture, cracks and the type and color of the coating on the tongue provide information about potential diseases.
-The tongue coating, which is made up of bacteria, mucus, and food debris, should normally be a thin, white layer.
-If the tongue coating is thick and yellow, then the disease is more advanced.
+The shape, color, moisture, cracks and type and color of the tongue coating provide information about potential diseases.
+The tongue coating, which consists of bacteria, mucus and food particles, should normally be a thin, white layer.
+If the tongue coating is thick and yellow, then the disease in question is already more advanced.

 TCM - therapeutics

-Since, according to TCM, illness is the result of an energetic imbalance - a dysfunction of the meridians - the therapy starts with restoring the balance accordingly.
+Since illness is, in TCM's understanding, the result of an energetic imbalance - a dysfunction of the meridians - the therapy focuses on restoring the balance.

-Since there are no organs or comparable self-contained tissue formations in TCM, but only connected functional circuits in which the Qi flows, treatment on the knee, for example, can affect the stomach, therapy on the little finger can affect the heart etc.
+Since there are no organs or comparable self-contained tissue formations in TCM, but only connected functional circuits in which the Qi flows, for example A treatment on the knee has an impact on the stomach, a therapy on the little finger has an impact on the heart, etc.

-Our Western medicine is also familiar with such effects: for example, it is known from internal medicine that a disease of the gallbladder can also cause pain in the right shoulder blade.
+Incidentally, our Western medicine also knows such effects: e.g. It is known from internal medicine that gallbladder disease can also cause pain in the right shoulder blade.

-TCM includes five different therapy methods: nutrition, herbal medicine/medicines, massage (Tuina), meditative forms of movement such as Qigong and Tai Chi, and acupuncture.
+TCM includes five different therapy methods: nutrition, herbal medicine/medicines, massage (Tuina), meditative forms of movement such as Qigong and Tai Chi as well as acupuncture.

-TCM is not just a therapy method, but many of the above-mentioned components such as e.g. nutrition or meditative forms of exercise are of a preventive nature.
+TCM is not just a therapy method, but many of the above.G Components such as Diet or meditative forms of exercise are preventive in nature.

 Acupuncture

-Acupuncture is the most well-known pillar of the above TCM forms of therapy, although it does not play a central role in China.
-But because it is the form of therapy whose complexity can be most easily reduced to our Western understanding, it has now become firmly established in our country and is now also used by many conventional physicians, mostly alongside therapy.
+Acupuncture is the best-known pillar of the above.G TCM forms of therapy, although it does not play a central role in China.
+But because it is the form of therapy whose complexity can be most easily reduced to our Western understanding, it has now become firmly established in our country and is now also used by many conventional doctors, usually in conjunction with therapy.

-In acupuncture, the disturbance in the flow of Qi is eliminated by activating so-called “trigger points” in the body with acupuncture needles.
-This is done with acupressure using finger pressure.
-TCM describes over 700 such trigger points.
-Here, too, there is a great similarity to Ayurveda, where these trigger points are called "marma points" and play an important role, especially in massages.
+With acupuncture, the disruption of the flow of Qi is achieved through the activation of so-called Eliminate “trigger points” in the body with acupuncture needles.
+With acupressure, this is done using finger pressure.
+Over 700 such trigger points are described in TCM.
+Here too there is a great similarity to Ayurveda, where these trigger points are called “Marma points” and especially.a play a big role in massages.

-According to our Western understanding, the undisputed positive influence of acupuncture in many diseases is not explained by the flow of Qi, but by the increased release of pain-relieving endorphins, neurotransmitters and tissue hormones that promote relaxation.
+According to our Western understanding, the undisputed positive influence of acupuncture on many illnesses is naturally not explained by the flow of Qi, but rather by the increased release of pain-relieving endorphins, neurotransmitters and tissue hormones that promote relaxation.

-The medicinal mushrooms, which have been used in TCM for thousands of years, are of particular importance among medicinal plants.
-The oldest official list of medicinal substances from the 29th century BC contains several types of mushrooms that were used for therapeutic purposes even then.
+Medicinal mushrooms, which have been used in TCM for thousands of years, are of particular importance among medicinal plants.
+The oldest official list of medicinal substances from the 29th century.
+Century BC, contains several species of mushrooms that were already used for therapeutic purposes back then.
 Reishi in particular was revered for its diverse therapeutic uses.

-In 2013, the two authors Wu Xingliang and Mao Xiolan published the medicinal mushrooms of China with 835 types of medicinal mushrooms, more than 500 with antitumor effects.
-They refer to over 2400 scientific articles.
+In 2013, the two authors Wu Xingliang and Mao Xiolan published the medicinal mushrooms of China with 835 types of medicinal mushrooms, over 500 with antitumor effects.
+They rely on over 2,400 scientific articles.
 Unfortunately, this work is still only available in Chinese.

-An excellent overview of the relevant medicinal mushrooms with many explanations and studies can be found at https://www.vitalpilze.de.
+You can find an excellent overview of the relevant medicinal mushrooms with many explanations and studies at https://www.vitalpilze.de.

 Qigong and Tai Qi

-These are meditative movement techniques that consciously combine movement, breathing and mind and are intended to solve Qi disturbances.
-In Ayurveda, these techniques have their counterparts in yoga and meditation.
+These are meditative movement techniques that consciously connect movement, breathing and mind and are intended to resolve Qi disorders.
+In Ayurveda, these techniques have their counterpart in yoga and meditation.

 Massages (Tuina)